j8ahmed/iphone_calculator/README.md

 # iPhone Calculator React App

 Built to mimic the iPhone default Calculator IOS app (currently does not have the scientific calculator features available).
+[Live website](https://j8ahmed-react-redux-iphone-calculator.netlify.app/)

 ## To Do:

 - Finished adding integration tests
 - Structure and layout plan for adding the Scientific Calculator features to the app.
 - Fix some formatting bugs.

+## Known Bugs:

+- Formatting of floats to fit within calculator app's screen width.
+    - Example bug production: 5 / 3 = 1.6666666667.
+Should be: 5/3 = 1.666667

 <br/>